Photodom: History

 As a 26-year-old Flatbush resident and photographer, Dominick Lewis founded Photodom.
 One of Lewis' motivations for opening Photodom is to document the Brooklyn immigrant community and their stories.

 When Lewis was eighteen years old, he bought a camera as a graduate present to himself.
-He dropped out of engineering school to pursue photography, but encountered several career setbacks such a as a failed photography business.
+He dropped out of engineering school to pursue photography, but encountered several career setbacks such as a failed photography business.
 His lessons from these setbacks helped him focus Photodom to be a bridge for sustaining a community that doesn't typically afford expensive cameras.

 In July 2020, Lewis created a GoFundMe to raise funds for a store and reached their funding goal in less than 48 hours.

 Photodom has announced the Photodom Grant Program, a monthly $1,000 grant for artists to invest projects they want to create.

 In September 2020, Lewis opened up a brick and mortar shop in Brooklyn with Lewis' friends being the first employees to help with customer service, making clothing, and one friend offering their dark room.
 Lewis is among other local Black entrepreneurs who turned their hobbies into businesses during the COVID-19 pandemic.